apoirrier/CTFs-writeups/DarkCTF2020/Pwn/newPaX.md

 >
 > nc pwn.darkarmy.xyz 5001

-Thie corresponding 32-bit binary is provided.
+The corresponding 32-bit binary is provided.

 ## Description

-By dissassembling it with Ghidra, we obtain the following vulnerable function:
+By dissassembling the binary with Ghidra, we obtain the following vulnerable function:

 ```c
 void vuln(void)